Arengario di Monza, guide to the discovery of the ancient town hall

 A short guide to find out where to cycle in Monza and Brianza.
 Four cycle tourism itineraries suitable for all ages and training levels.
 A different way, slower and more aware, to discover some of the beauties of Monza: from the National Circuit to the Park, from the historic center to the Lambro river.
 Cycling you learn and discover.

 Monza and Brianza are places rich in history, culture, art and nature, which can be visited on a bicycle .
 For this reason, in the area, cycling is an increasingly present reality.
 A travel modality that is worth experiencing at least once in a lifetime, because it helps you to enjoy things with greater slowness and depth .
-There are numerous possible itineraries to travel by bike in Monza and its surroundings; just as there are many services offered to tourists who love to cycle, starting with public bicycle rental .
+There are many possible itineraries to travel by bike , in Monza and its surroundings, just as there are many services that are offered to tourists who love to pedal, starting with the rental of public bicycles .
 Below, 4 proposals to tour Monza and Brianza by bike, suitable for all ages, needs and training levels.
-Have a good ride!
+Happy riding!

 Pedaling and adrenaline: bike tour on the track of the Autodromo Nazionale Monza

-Have you ever imagined being able to tread, riding a bicycle , the famous track of the Autodromo Nazionale Monza ?
+Have you ever imagined being able to ride a bicycle around the famous Autodromo Nazionale Monza track ?
 It seems like a dream but it is reality.
 The Temple of Speed, in fact, on certain days of the year, opens its doors to amateur and professional cyclists who wish to take a tour of the track on two wheels.
-A unique emotion, which leads bike enthusiasts to try their hand on a truly special asphalt, full of history and adrenaline.
+A unique emotion, which brings cycling enthusiasts to test themselves on a truly special asphalt, full of history and adrenaline.

 Find out more about the Bike on track initiative